 - Plans for student success are based on the assessed needs of individual students and the use of data and information to determine each student's current knowledge and skill level, set student learning goals, and assess student progress.
 Uses district-approved assessment tools and strategies in addition to the teacher's own professional practice.
 May assist in identifying and complying with teaching and learning and student accommodation requirements under Individual Education Plans (IEP) and 504 accommodation requirements. - 2.
-Collaborates with other teachers, support staff, and others as appropriate in a professional learning community to address students' needs, develop effective teaching and learning practices, and develop and implement best practices.

-- 3. Regularly conducts planning for lessons using commonly accepted professional practice (content, goals, assessment, re-teaching, etc.) and consistent with school/district-approved curriculum and instructional practice.
+Collaborates with other teachers, support staff, and others as appropriate in a professional learning community to address students' needs, develop effective teaching and learning practices, and develop and implement best practices. - 3.
+Regularly conducts planning for lessons using commonly accepted professional practice (content, goals, assessment, re-teaching, etc.) and consistent with school/district-approved curriculum and instructional practice.
 Uses research-based instructional strategies in planning lessons to make teaching and learning more relevant to students (e.g., contextual learning opportunities). - 4.
-The Dual Language Immersion Teacher regularly contributes to curriculum development, translation, and additional assessments needed to support core content instruction in both English and Spanish. - 5.
 Maintains and provides reasonable and meaningful student grading and evaluation consistent with school and district policy and regularly and effectively communicates such information to students and parents.
-Reporting may include regular posting to and maintenance of electronic grade systems with parent and student access. - 6.
-Integrates district-approved and/or required technology into planning, learning, progress reporting, and required record-keeping activities. - 7.
-Creates, communicates, and maintains classroom management practices that effectively engage students in the learning process.
-Acceptable student behavior and related discipline procedures are well understood by students and consistently enforced to maintain a positive learning environment. - 8.
-Actively participates in faculty and grade level or department meetings and assists in building efforts to plan, budget, implement, and evaluate the school's program and related work as required.
-Follows school policy and procedures, standard practices, and approved curriculum, and actively and positively supports school vision. - 9.
+Reporting may include regular posting to and maintenance of electronic grade systems with parent and student access. - 5.
+Integrates district-approved and required technology into planning, learning, progress reporting, and required record-keeping activities. - 6.
+Creates, communicates, and maintains classroom management practices that engage students in learning.
+Acceptable student behavior and related discipline procedures are well understood by students and consistently enforced to maintain a positive learning environment.

+- 7. Actively participates in faculty and grade level or department meetings and assists in building efforts to plan, budget, implement, and evaluate the school's program and related work as required.
+Follows school policy and procedures, standard practices, and approved curriculum, and actively and positively supports school vision. - 8.
 Constantly observes the needs and challenges of students and promptly engages administrator or appropriate educational staff associates when suspects or reasonably believes a student is at risk or in danger due to such issues as bullying, sexual harassment/misconduct, depression or suicide ideation, or academic failure.
-Serves as a positive role model for students and practices behaviors expected of students. - 10.
+Serves as a positive role model for students and practices behaviors expected of students. - 9.
 Assists in supervising students at school activities and events.
-Remains vigilant of students throughout the school day and school location, taking the initiative to engage students when they are acting inappropriately or in inappropriate locations for the time of day. - 11.
+Remains vigilant of students throughout the school day and school location, taking initiative to engage students when they are acting inappropriately or in inappropriate locations for the time of day. - 10.
 Establishes a professional growth plan and annually reviews the plan and progress with the administrator.